 You will have identified the escape routes when carrying out your fire risk assessment and need to ensure that they are all adequately lit.
-If there are escape routes that are not permanently illuminated by normal lighting, such as external stairs, then a switch, clearly marked 'Escape lighting', or some other means of switching on the lighting should be provided at the entry to that area/stairs.
+Escape routes used by the public should be lit when the public are present.
+If there are escape routes used by staff only, such as back-stage stairways or external stairways, then switches, clearly marked 'escape lighting', or some other means of switching on the lighting, should be provided at the entry to the route.
+Manually operated switches should switch only the normal lighting; 'maintained' escape lighting should be on whenever the premises are occupied.